 - For a windows application, it displays the text you selected while creating the checkpoint.

 Let us look at it as an example.
 Open a notepad application.
 First, let us try with one line of text.
-I will just write test in the entire notepad, insert a text checkpoint and click on the text in the notepad.
+I will just write a test in the entire notepad, insert a text checkpoint and click on the text in the notepad.
 The following is how this dialog appears:

 #4) You can configure the text to specify what is the “Text before”, “Text after” and “Checked Text”.